Spinach and White Bean Patties with Yogurt Sauce

 Put 1/2 cup of the breadcrumbs in a shallow bowl.

-Place the cannellini beans in a large bowl and mash with a potato masher, leaving some intact.
+Place the drained and rinsed cannellini beans in a large bowl and mash with a potato masher or fork, leaving some intact.

-Add remaining ingredients for the patties to the bowl and mix together well, using plenty of salt and pepper.
+Add remaining ingredients, including the rest of the breadcrumbs, for the patties to the bowl and mix together well, using plenty of salt and pepper.

 Form 12 patties, each using just under 1/4 cup of the white bean mixture.